 What is Parental Child Abduction?

-When a parent and a child moves away from the other parent to a new town, state or country, they must obtain permission from the other parent before doing so.
+When a parent and a child seek to move away from the other parent to a new town, state or country, they must obtain permission from the other parent before doing so.
 If permission cannot be obtained form the other parent they will need to seek permission from the Family Court to do so.
 This is called interstate or overseas relocation.
 See our family law blogs Relocation of Children and Interim Relocation of Children for more information in relation to this topic.
-If a parent fails to seek consent before relocating your children interstate or overseas, this is known as parental child abduction.
+If a parent fails to seek consent before relocating your children interstate or overseas, this is sometimes known as parental child abduction.

 What can I do to prevent Parental Child Abduction from occurring?

-If you are concerned about parental child abduction, i.e. that the other parent may attempt to remove your children from Brisbane or Queensland without your consent, you should seek urgent advice from our experienced family law team.
-We can put in place swift measures in order to prevent the removal of a child from the state or Australia, for example by:
+If you are concerned about parental child abduction, i.e. that the other parent may attempt to remove your children from Brisbane or Queensland without your consent, you should seek urgent advice from our experienced Brisbane Family & Divorce Lawyers about your individual circumstances.
+Prevention is always better than cure.

 - Seeking an urgent Order for a pace alert in order to prevent the children from leaving Australia;